 Additional information is available by contacting Caryn Lindsay, SAGL Director, or visiting the SAGL Health and Safety website at http://www.wku.edu/studyabroad/new/health_safety.php

-Study abroad medical insurance via Academic Health Plans (AHP) is mandatory for all WKU students studying abroad on a WKU faculty-led program, exchange program, Harlaxton College (semester), or any other program that does not include comprehensive insurance in the program fee.
-AHP study abroad medical insurance will be in effect ONLY while you are outside the U.S., during your approved program dates.
-If you plan to travel before or after the approved dates, you will need to notify the Study Abroad office and make arrangements for additional health insurance coverage.
-The Study Abroad Office will determine the method of payment and amount based upon the duration of your program.
+Study abroad medical insurance through Cultural Insurance Services International (CISI) is mandatory for all WKU students studying abroad on a WKU faculty-led program, exchange program, Harlaxton College (semester), or any other program that does not include comprehensive insurance coverage.
+CISI study abroad insurance will be in effect ONLY while you are outside the U.S. during your approved program dates.
+If you plan to travel before or after the approved dates, you will need to inform SAGL through the Program Travel Dates form in your study abroad application.
+SAGL will determine the premium cost based upon the duration of your international travel.
 If the cost of insurance is not included in your program cost, a charge will be posted to your TopNet account.

 Below are some tips on health matters for studying abroad: